ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 * The supported questions depend on the Intents defined in Watson Conversation.
 A proposed Conversation workspace is available under the folder [wcs-workspace](./wcs-workspace) as a JSON file and represents a simple dialog for a IT support chat bot solution.
 * Support the Backend for Front end pattern with a nodejs/ expressjs application which exposes a HTTP POST /api/conversation end point.
 * Support the integration to BPM on cloud by triggering a business process via SOAP request by getting customer name and product name from the conversation.
-* Support persisting the conversation inside a document oriented database like [Cloudand DB on bluemix](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db)
+* Support persisting the conversation inside a document oriented database like [Cloudand DB on bluemix](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db).
+See detail [here](doc/persistence.md)

 You may fork this project for your own purpose and develop on top of it.
 If you want to contribute please submit a pull request on this repository.